 Every member is required to hold capital at Lloyd's which is held in trust and known as Funds at Lloyd's (FAL).
+As at 31 December 2015, the value of assets supporting FAL for the 2016 year of account is £20.9m.
 These funds are intended primarily to cover circumstances where syndicate assets prove insufficient to meet participating members' underwriting liabilities.

 Since FAL is not under the management of the managing agent, no amount has been shown in these financial statements by way of such capital resources.
-However, the managing agent is able to make a call on the members' FAL to meet liquidity requirements or to settle losses.
+However, the managing agent is able to make a call on the member's FAL to meet liquidity requirements or to settle losses.